howellx/derm_audit/README.md

 #### Dependencies and Environment
 ___
 The repository comes with a `environment.yaml` file.
 You can create an python environment based on this using `conda env create -f environment.yaml`.
 However, the `environment.yaml` currently only works on Linux as it specifies some Linux-specific packages.
+- Setting this up on the SCC, we are able to create the environment via this method, but it did output some error.
+- We ultimately got the environment to run, so we just ignored the error
+- We still had to pip install `onnx2pytorch` and `geffnet`

-If you want to manually create an environemnt, we were able to get the code working with Python 3.12 and pip installing the `pandas`, `torchvision`, `torch`, `tqdm`, `protobuf`, `onnx`, `onnx2pytorch`, `geffnet`, `tensorboard` packages.
+If you want to manually create an environemnt (on Windows for example), we were able to get the code working with Python 3.12 and pip installing the
+`pandas`, `torchvision`, `torch`, `tqdm`, `protobuf`, `onnx`, `onnx2pytorch`, `geffnet`, `tensorboard` packages.

 #### Models and Datasets